 The maximum size is limited by the

 package_max_length, the default is 2M, you can call Server->set to pass in a new value to modify the size.
 OpenSwoole runs in memory, so if it is set too large, it may cause a large number of concurrent requests to exhaust server resources.

 It is probably best to chunk uploads instead when handling large files being uploaded.

-php --ri swoole which will show something similar to:
+php --ri openswoole which will show something similar to:

 More information is on the installation page.

-If you are receiving errors related to too many open PHP PDO connections you either need to increase your
+If you are receiving errors related with too many PDO connections open, you either need to increase your

 max_connections in your MySQL config files to allow more DB connections to be created or make use of a connection pool.
 A connection pool allows you to reuse PDO connections after opening one, reducing the latency of creating and destroying a TCP database connection.
-When using a database connection pool you must make sure you put the connection back into the pool, otherwise that connection won't be able to be used again on another request, thus, being left open and results in the too many PDO connections errors.
+When using a database connection pool you need to make sure to put the connection back into the pool, otherwise that connection won't be able to be reused on another requests, thus, being left open and resulting in too many PDO connections errors.